AMReX-Codes/amrex/Tools/C_mk/README.md

   * `F90FLAGS`: Flags for free format Fortran compiler.
   * `DEFINES`: This defines the macros passed the compilers.

+  Type `make help` for more details on the compilation rules.

 * `tools/Make.xxx`: Here `xxx` is an optional tool such as VTune, if it is used.